KittyGiraudel/eleventy-plugin-footnotes/README.md

 **Notes:**

 - It *might* work with Nunjucks but has not been tested.
 In theory, it should since it uses the universal 11ty methods to add shortcotes.
 - This plugin makes no styling consideration whatsoever.
-Please refer to [this article on accessible footnotes](https://www.sitepoint.com/accessible-footnotes-css/) for styling suggestions using CSS counters.
+Please refer to [this article on accessible footnotes](https://www.sitepoint.com/accessible-footnotes-css/) or [this stylesheet](eleventy-plugin-footnotes) for styling suggestions using CSS counters.
+- Check out [my own site’s repository](https://github.com/HugoGiraudel/hugogiraudel.com) for a real life usage of this plugin.

 ## Installation